1. Hauptnavigation

 Methylation patterns are maintained during replication (semi-conservative duplication of DNA) by DNA Methyltransferase 1 (DNMT1).
 De novo methylation of CpG sites is carried out by DNMT3A and DNMT3B.
 The methylation patterns allow distinctions according to cell types, age, or cancer (vs. normal).

-At GPCF microarray unit, we provide full service for the analysis of DNA methylation on a genome-wide level in human samples (genomic DNA derived from fresh frozen or FFPE material) making use of the well established Infinium technology of Illumina.
+At Microarray Core Facility, we provide full service for the analysis of DNA methylation on a genome-wide level in human and in mouse samples (genomic DNA) making use of the well established Infinium technology of Illumina.

 The interrogated sites have been selected to represent the following content: